 3. TETON Sports Scout 3400 Internal Frame Backpack

 The Teton Sports Scout 3400 is a unisex bushcraft backpack for those who want something light but sturdy enough to provide storage for short trips.
-With dimensions of 30″ x 17″ x 12 and a capacity of 55 litres, this bushcraft pack is best suited for beginners, shorter or thinner people.
+With dimensions of 30″ x 17″ x 12 and a capacity of 55 liters, this bushcraft pack is best suited for beginners, shorter or thinner people.

 Going from the top to the bottom load lifters, webbings and plastic D rings are present in each strap with a sternum strap connecting them.
 However, the Scout 3400 can only be accessed from the top as it is a top-loading design.

-There are 1 external and 1 internal pockets in the top lid which offer medium space.
+There are 1 external and 1 internal pockets in the top lid that offer medium space.
 The top lid is attached to the pack with buckles.
 And the good part it cannot be slid upwards to overloading the bag unsafely.

-The backpack is made of 600D Diamond Ripstop material which is quite long lasting and waterproof.
-Adding to its weatherproof quality is a raincover tucked into velcro pocket under the pack.
+The backpack is made of 600D Diamond Ripstop material which is quite long-lasting and waterproof.
+Adding to its weatherproof quality is a rain cover tucked into velcro pocket under the pack.